tkchafin/resistnet/README.md

 			  MAX		: Use maximum distance
 ```

-For datasets containing multiple non-contacenated loci, note that individual-based distances (e.g. PDIST or JC69) will also need to be aggregated among loci within each pairwise calculation.
+For datasets containing multiple non-concatenated loci, note that individual-based distances (e.g. PDIST or JC69) will also need to be aggregated among loci within each pairwise calculation.
 Any of the above options can again be used here, provided using the --loc_agg argument.

 ### Defining populations
 There are currently three ways in which you can define populations for population-wise analysis.
 The first (specified using --pop) assumes that the 2nd column in the input file contains population identifiers.
 These can take any form (e.g., integer or string).
 The second (--geopop) will group any samples into populations which "snap" to the same stream node (see below).